dreadflopp/dreadsskyrimbuild_old/README.md

 To prevent output ending up in the overwrite folder, mixing with other files you might want to keep track of, it is advised to create empty mod listings in MO2 for these types of files.

-Create a seperator to keep things tidy:
+Create a separator to keep things tidy:

 1. Right click in the mods section of Mod Organizer 2.
-1. Select *All Mods/Create Seperator*.
+1. Select *All Mods/Create Separator*.
-1. Name the seperator *Output Data*.
+1. Name the separator *Output Data*.

 Create the output data folders: